Woman and child mopping floor

 Use ammonia

-Ammonia and vinyl plank flooring’s synthetic coating do not mix well — the ammonia breaks down the finish and causes damage to the flooring.
+Ammonia and vinyl plank flooring’s synthetic coating do not mix well.
+The ammonia breaks down the finish and causes damage to the flooring.
 Try one of the easier-going natural cleaning solutions or the gentle tools mentioned previously.

 Use paste wax or solvent-based polishes